 - Physiotherapy – each patient is assessed and has an individualised training programme designed to help improve muscle strength and stamina.

-- Occupational therapy – support allows patients to improve their quality of life by a mixture of group and individual work around personal care, functional and pyscho-social skills.
+- Occupational therapy – support allows patients to improve their quality of life by a mixture of group and individual work around personal care, functional and psycho-social skills.

-- Nutritional support – our dietician assesses nutritional needs of each patient and advises them on how best these can be meet.
+- Nutritional support – our dietician assesses nutritional needs of each patient and advises them on how best these can be met.

 - Complementary therapists – a wide range of treatments are offered including aromatherapy, reflexology and reiki.
 Benefits reported by patients include pain reduction, relaxation, increased energy and a reduction in the side effects felt from other aspects of treatment.

 - Social care – The CLIC Sargent Social Care Team at UCLH provide a specialist social work service for patients under 24 and their families with cancer.
 This can include supporting communication between the patient’s family and the medical and nursing staff, and providing finanical advice.

 - Support groups - a patient group (twice weekly), parent group (weekly), family support days and bereavement group.
 A peer support network is also being established.